slaeryan/slaeryan.github.io/posts/slae-assignment3-blogpost.md

     jmp edx                ; Transfer control to the secondary payload
 ```

 There's not much to exaplain in this source as I have commented in-detail on almost every line of code.
-Note the various optimizations in various parts of the code to minimize the number of instructions as far as possible.
+Note the optimizations in various parts of the code to minimize the number of instructions as far as possible.

 Also, one important point to note is that the default `PAGE_SIZE` of Linux/x86 is `4kB` or `4096 bytes` which becomes `0x1000` in hex.
 This would introduce null-characters in our egg-hunter shellcode if we use it which is not exactly desirable.

-As a workaround for this problem, we perform bitwise OR operation on the current `DX` value with `4095` OR `0xfff` and increment `DX` by 1 in `check_page` function in a loop to align the pages properly and make it a multiple of `PAGE_SIZE` like  = 4096(4095or0xfff=4095 + 1), 8192(4096or0xfff=8191 + 1), 12288(8192or0xfff=12287 + 1) and so on...
+As a workaround for this problem, we perform bitwise OR operation on the current `DX` value with `4095` OR `0xfff` and increment `DX` by 1 in `check_page` function in a loop to align the pages properly and make it a multiple of `PAGE_SIZE`.
+Example: 4096(4095or0xfff=4095 + 1), 8192(4096or0xfff=8191 + 1), 12288(8192or0xfff=12287 + 1) and so on...

-This enables us to search through all the memory pages in an incremental fashion without skipping any and it's quite a clever trick devised by Skape!
+This enables us to search through all the memory pages iteratively without skipping any and it's quite a clever trick devised by Skape!

 ## Egg-hunter shellcode
 Let's compile the assembly source with the `compile.sh` script and then subject the ELF32 binary produced to the `converter.py` script to extract the shellcode.